skydiver/october-plugin-forms/docs/INLINE_ERRORS.md

 ### Display errors
 Let the plugin display the inline errors using OctoberCMS core functionalities.

+This function doesn't work out of the box because requires extra code.

-Here is a demo code:
+Here is an example:

 ```
 <form data-request="{{ __SELF__ }}::onFormSubmit" data-request-validate>